 Mrs Daisy's Managing E Learning Synopsis

 I am a digital immigrant.
 How do I know this?
 I was born in 1972, I am a proud member of generation X however as a developing teacher of Generation Y and New Millennial students, most of whom are as Prensky describes digital natives, I cannot in good conscious stick my head in the sand and say “Oh it’s okay I learned primarily with books and paper so can they!”
-This synopsis supports my journey into the world my students and my own children already inhabit.
+This synopsis supports my journey into the world my students and my own children already inhabit.Having been charged with the task of researching digital tools that as a classroom teacher I feel would best support my learners I discovered that I had already started my immigration process to digital residency.
+This inspired me to continue my journey and to experiment and reflect on some tools I had never used or even seen before to enable me to gain a better digital pedagogy for myself before I could begin to improve the established skill set of my native students.

 Queensland Education defines “Digital Pedagogy as the convergence of technical skills, pedagogical practices and understanding of curriculum design appropriate for digital learners.
-Digital Pedagogy used effectively supports, enhances, enables and transforms teaching and learning to provide rich, diverse and flexible learning opportunities for a digital generation.
+Digital Pedagogy used effectively supports, enhances, enables and transforms teaching and learning to provide rich, diverse and flexible learning opportunities for a digital generation.”

 Upon discovering this website 21st Century Schools I am ready to enhance my digital pedagogy and embrace these definitions of my role, the century I am working in and the learners I will encounter: